Max-TCHANA/Python-Scripting/README.md

 # Python-Scripting
-This is repository for Python activities
+This is a repository for some Python scripting activities ...
+All those scripts have been tested.

+Enjoy !